-3.4 Disruption to teaching or assessment
+3.3 Disruption to teaching or assessment

 - a) Where it is necessary to cancel a scheduled teaching event, for example due to staff sickness, we will seek to reschedule the event or to substitute it with an equivalent activity or suitable set of learning materials.
-We will use reasonable endeavours to avoid significant changes to your timetable, however this is sometimes unavoidable and we will not normally compensate students for occasional cancellations or changes. - b) It is possible that you may experience a period of sustained interruption to your course, for example due to multiple staff shortages or local or national industrial disputes.
+We will use reasonable endeavours to avoid significant changes to your timetable. - b) It is possible that you may experience a period of sustained interruption to your course, for example due to multiple staff shortages or local or national industrial disputes.
 In the unlikely event that this occurs, we will seek to make changes to course delivery so that teaching and assessment can continue, rather than closing or suspending your course.
 We will ensure that normal services are resumed as soon as possible and we will make reasonable endeavours to prevent you being disadvantaged by the action. - c) It is possible that you may experience disruption to your studies as a result of events beyond the reasonable control of the University College.
-This might include, but is not limited to: - extreme weather; - war, riots or civil commotion;

-- an actual, suspected of threatened act of terrorism; - national emergencies; - pandemic, quarantine or widespread illness; and - default of suppliers of sub-contractors. - d) In such circumstances the University College will resume normal services as soon as possible and will use reasonable endeavours to prevent you being disadvantaged by the situation. - e) Where an operational, financial, regulatory or "force majeure" event requires the University College to make a major change to your teaching or assessment, we will ensure that you are not financially penalised, either with respect to tuition fees or reasonable costs, should additional periods of teaching and assessment be required beyond your original course schedule. - f) Where unforeseen events mean that you are unable to continue your studies at the University College, we will refund all tuition fees and reasonable maintenance costs for the years of study that you were not able to complete.
-Where you transfer to another institution to complete the course of study you commenced at WUC, we will refund any difference in the tuition fee costs. - g) The University College accepts no liability for failure to perform any of its obligations under its Terms and Conditions where that failure is caused by an event beyond the reasonable control of the University College which could not have been foreseen or prevented even if the University College had taken reasonable care.
+This might include, but is not limited to: - extreme weather: - war, riots or civil commotion; - an actual, suspected of threatened act of terrorism; - national emergencies; - pandemic, quarantine or widespread illness; and - default of suppliers of sub-contractors. - d) In such circumstances the University College will resume normal services as soon as possible and will use reasonable endeavours to prevent you being disadvantaged by the situation.

-3.5 Loss of university status or withdrawal of designation for student support purposes

-- a) In the event that the regulator removes university status or withdraws designation for student support purposes, we expect the change to be applied in a transitional manner such that currently enrolled students are not directly affected.
-We will make reasonable endeavours to minimise disruption to currently enrolled students and we commit to informing all offer holders as soon as possible. - b) The University College has no reason to believe that loss of university status or withdrawal of designation is likely to occur during the course of your studies.
+- e) Where an operational, financial, regulatory or "force majeure" event requires WUC to make a major change to your teaching or assessment, we will ensure that you are not financially penalised, either with respect to tuition fees or reasonable costs, should additional periods of teaching and assessment be required beyond your original course schedule. - f) WUC accepts no liability for failure to perform any of its obligations under its Terms and Conditions where that failure is caused by an event beyond the reasonable control of the University College which could not have been foreseen or prevented even if the University College had taken reasonable care. - 3.4 Loss of university status or withdrawal of designation for student support purposes - a) In the event that the regulator removes university college status or withdraws designation for student support purposes, we expect the change to be applied in a transitional manner such that currently enrolled students are not directly affected.
+We will make reasonable endeavours to minimise disruption to currently enrolled students and we commit to informing all offer holders as soon as possible. - b) The University College has no reason to believe that loss of university college status or withdrawal of designation is likely to occur during the course of your studies.

-3.6 Institutional closure
+3.5 Institutional closure